TVTest Enhancements: K-12 Educators

 for K-12 Leaders

-The 做厙TVtest enhancements were designed with todays students in mind, supporting a streamlined testing experience that is more accessible and actionable.
-The updated format offers students greater flexibility while preserving the validity and reliability that K-12 leaders rely on for guiding students toward successful pathways in higher education.胼
+The TVtest enhancements were designed with today’s students in mind, supporting a streamlined testing experience that is more accessible and actionable.
+The updated format offers schools greater flexibility by allowing a break between core assessments and science and/or writing, while preserving the validity and reliability that K-12 leaders rely on for guiding students toward successful pathways in higher education.

 Students Spoke, We Listened!